-Diving Control Board- the UMaine Diving Control Board is currently comprised of the individuals listed below.
-Per OSHA and AAUS requirements, the DCB consists of a majority of active scientific divers, most of whom are also UMaine faculty and/or researchers.
+Diving Control Board- per OSHA and AAUS requirements, the DCB consists of a majority of active scientific divers, many of whom are also UMaine faculty and/or researchers.
 UMaine maintains a separate advisory board to the DCB (A) comprised of individuals with previous scientific diving experience and/or other specialized expertise.
-The Director of UMaine Safety Management previously held a position on the DCB, but a replacement for this individual has yet to be identified as of 2018.
+As of 2023, the UMaine Diving Control Board is comprised of the individuals listed below:

 - Emmanuel Boss, PhD

+- Colby Johns

+- Elisabeth Maxwell, M.S.

+- Sean O'Neill (DCB Chair)

 - Christopher Rigaud, M.S.
 (DOM/DSO)

 - Robert Steneck, PhD

-- Richard Wahle, PhD (DCB Chair)
+- Richard Wahle, PhD

-- Rhian Waller, PhD

-- SM representative?

 - Robert Downs, USN Ret.
 (A)

-- ❖ Warren Riess, PhD.
+- Warren Riess, PhD.
 (A)

 - ❖ Mark L. Wells, PhD.
 (A)